E-Invoicing in Germany

 Is there a national e-invoicing platform in Germany?

-No central platform, but e-invoices must be submitted via XRechnung-compatible portals operated by federal and state authorities
+No central platform, but e-invoices must be submitted via XRechnung-compatible portals operated by federal and state authorities.

 Do businesses need to register for e-invoicing compliance in Germany?